‘Vanderpump Rules’: Jax Taylor Pens Emotional Tribute To His Father On Instagram Months After His Death

 Happy birthday to my angel in the sky, I love you so much dad and I miss you more and more each day.
 Since you have left you have changed me in so many ways, thank you for being my father.
 My new goal in life is to be exactly the man you are to your family.
 Jenny and I are still getting messages from your friends on what an incredible man you are… I am so fucking proud to be your son dad.
 My only wish is that you could see me and Brittany on our wedding day, and meet your grandchildren, but I know you will be with me in spirit and help guide me the rest of my life.
 I love you dad.. until we see each other again, keep the fireball ready and the redwing game on, I’ll see you soon.
 Cheers pop ????????????✝️

-Continuing on to his late father in his Instagram message, Jax Taylor spoke of how he wished Ronald Cauchi could see him and Brittany Cartwright get married and meet their grandchildren one day.
+Continuing on to his late father in his Instagram message, Jax Taylor spoke of how he wished Ronald Cauchi could see him and Brittany Cartwright get married and meet their children one day.
 He then said that he is confident that Cauchi will be there in spirit for all of the exciting milestones that are to come for him and his family in the future.

 “I love you dad.. until we see each other again, keep the fireball ready and the redwing game on, I’ll see you soon.
 Cheers pop,” he closed.

 Jax Taylor and his co-stars are currently filming the upcoming seventh season of Vanderpump Rules.
-The new installment is expected to premiere sometime at the end of last year but a premiere date has not yet been set.
+The new installment is expected to premiere sometime at the end of the year but a premiere date has not yet been set.